Robot Lamp

 Vision

-We are using the OpenCV library to access the camera video feed and perform the vision detection.
-More specifically, we are using MediaPipe Hands, which is a machine learning (ML) solution to infer 3D landmarks of a hand.
+We use the OpenCV library to access the camera’s video feed and perform vision detection.
+More specifically, we use MediaPipe Hands, a machine learning (ML) solution that infers 3D hand landmarks in real time.

 Real-time static custom gestures